 Zoe performed regularly with The Seven Sopranos- including fashion festivals for Audi in Singapore and Naersi in China; Bravo Cruise of the Performing Arts; IGA Lord Mayors Christmas Carols Brisbane; and the original cast production of ‘Reverie’ directed by Stuart Maunder.
 Zoe features on their new album ‘Popcorn: Songs from Stage and Screen’, available on iTunes.

 Zoe is also an experienced singing teacher, having worked for over 8 years privately and at schools.
-Other qualifications include a Certificate IV in Teaching English to Speakers of Other Languages, Certificate II in Performing Arts (Dance) and Certificate III in Music Industry.
+Other qualifications include a Certificate IV in Teaching English to Speakers of Other Languages, an International IELTS Teacher Training Certificate, Certificate II in Performing Arts (Dance) and Certificate III in Music Industry.